yentheng0110/tp/docs/DeveloperGuide.md

 # Implementation

-[Proposed] Appointment Feature
+Appointment Feature

-The proposed appointment mechanism is facilitated by CommandHandler.
+The appointment mechanism is facilitated by CommandHandler.
 It creates an appointment slot via the Appointment class and recorded within the AppointmentRecord class.
 The appointment records will then be saved into the FileHandler

 - `CommandHandler.appointment(String input, AppointmentRecord appointmentRecord)` - check the input to check if valid